Proto-Afroasiatic language: *mV-prefix

 A prefix mV- is the most widely attested affix in AA that is used to derive nouns.
 For PAA, its shape has variously been reconstructed as *ma-, *ma(i)-, *mV-, and *-m-.
 In the daughter languages, it is attested with a wide variety of meanings and functions, such as forming deverbal agent nouns, place nouns, instrument nouns, as well as participles.
 Erin Shay argues that *mV- is the only prefix in the AA phylum that clearly goes back to the proto-language rather than possibly being an areal feature.

 The precise meaning and origin of this prefix in PAA are debated.
 There is a long tradition of comparing the prefix to the interrogative pronoun *mā 'who'.
 Carsten Peust has suggested a common PAA origin for the prefix in forming nouns of place and instrument, but proposes that the *mV- prefix used in agent nouns and participles is actually a post-PAA development, derived from the interrogative pronoun *mā 'who'.
 Christopher Ehret, meanwhile, proposes that the prefix did not exist in PAA at all, but is a later development from the interrogative pronoun.
-Gábor Takács and Andrzej Zaborski both reject a connection to *mā entirely; Takács instead suggests that a connection to the Egyptian preposition m needs further consideration, while Zaborski argues for a connection to a verb *VmV- 'to be'.
+Gábor Takács and Andrzej Zaborski both rejected a connection to *mā entirely; Takács instead suggested that a connection to the Egyptian preposition m needs further consideration, while Zaborski argued for a connection to a verb *VmV- 'to be'.